Unveiling dark fifth forces with linear cosmology: Acknowledgments

 \section{Acknowledgments}

 We thank Marko Simonovi\'c for collaboration at the initial stage of this project.
 We thank Sergey Sibiryakov for useful discussions, and Christophe Grojean, Filippo Vernizzi and Tomer Volansky for stimulating comments.
-We are grateful to Salvatore Bottaro and Marco Costa for pointing out some mistakes in the previous version of the paper (v2).
+We are grateful to Salvatore Bottaro and Marco Costa for pointing out some mistakes in an earlier version of the paper (v2).
+We thank Marco Costa, Cyril Creque-Sarbinowski, Olivier Simon and Zachary Weiner for pointing out that in the previous v3 some coefficients in the analytical discussion of sub-horizon solutions (Sec.~\ref{sec:sub_hor}) were incorrect.
 ES acknowledges partial support from the EU’s Horizon 2020 programme under the MSCA grant agreement 860881-HIDDeN.